Flipkart IPO 2026: Date, Valuation, Price - What Investors Should Know

 What Has Changed in the Last 12 Months

-2. Valuation reset - The last meaningful transaction (December 2023) implied a valuation of $34.7 - 36.3 billion.
+- Valuation reset - The last meaningful transaction (December 2023) implied a valuation of $34.7 - 36.3 billion.
 This is a significant correction from the $35 - 38 billion range discussed in 2021 - 2022.
-For retail investors, this matters: the froth has been priced out.
+For retail investors, this matters: valuation expectations are meaningfully lower than peak-cycle startup pricing.

-3. PhonePe separation - PhonePe was spun off in December 2022 and is now a separate entity pursuing its own IPO.
-Flipkart's valuation no longer includes PhonePe's fintech business - what remains is a pure-play e-commerce and quick commerce business, which makes the financial story cleaner.
+- PhonePe separation - PhonePe was spun off in December 2022 and is now a separate entity pursuing its own IPO.
+Flipkart's valuation no longer includes PhonePe's fintech business - what remains is a more focused commerce-led ecosystem business, which makes the financial story cleaner.

 Valuation: Who Is Actually Selling?